Who says you can’t make money in music?

 Our fans wanted CDs, but unfortunately the band didn’t stick together long enough to put out an album.
-We had a few demos up on MySpace (that should give you an idea of the timeframe), and we also contributed a track to a compilation, but that was it.
+We had a few demos up on MySpace (that should give you an idea of the general time frame), and we also contributed a track to a compilation, but that was it.

-Would you want a Music Entrepreneur branded 365 day desk calendar with awesome quotes (from my podcast guests and blog posts) and a to-do list section on it?
+Would you want a Music Entrepreneur HQ branded 365 day desk calendar with awesome quotes (from my podcast guests and blog posts) and a to-do list section on it?

 5. Digital Sales & Streaming

 For most independent artists, this is not a major source of income.
-If you sell a lot of music on sites like iTunes or Bandcamp, you will get some decent returns, but you definitely can’t count on streaming sites to bring the bread home.
-As for the future of digital sales and streaming, it’s hard to say whether or not the income potential will get better or worse.
-We’ll have to see what happens with Apple Music.
+If you sell a lot of music on sites like iTunes or Bandcamp, you will get some decent returns, but you can’t count on streaming sites to bring the bacon home.You can’t count on streaming sites to bring the bacon home.
+Click To Tweet

 6. Music Instruction

-I’ve been playing guitar since I was 17, and I started teaching a mere two and a half years later out of college (I graduated with a Certification in Discipleship).
-I quickly found out that teaching wasn’t easy, but I am very glad that I got into it.
+I’ve been playing guitar since I was 17, and I started teaching a mere two and a half years later, straight out of college (I graduated with a Certification in Discipleship).
+I quickly found out that teaching wasn’t easy, but I am glad I got into it.

-7. Session Playing
+7. Guesting & Session Playing

-I think I’m pretty good on the guitar.
+I think I’m great on the guitar.
 I may not be the fastest or most technical (I can get going when I need to), but I am one of the most versatile players on a local level (at least according to Jonathan Ferguson).

 My calendar certainly isn’t booked solid with session playing – live or in the studio – but I’m always honored to be a part of other people’s projects.

 8. Live Performance

-I did my fair share of free shows early on, but these days I don’t really perform unless I know I’m getting paid.
+I did my fair share of free shows early on, but these days I don’t perform unless I know I’m getting paid.

-You would think that performing more often would make you more money, but overplaying on a local level can actually diminish your earning potential.
+You would think that performing more often would make you more money, but overplaying on a local level can diminish your earning potential.
+It’s better to play when the right terms are in place.Overplaying on a local level can diminish your earning potential.
 It’s better to play when the right terms are in place.
+Click To Tweet

-In 2011, my band was a part of the Calgary Fringe Festival.
-We weren’t merely performing every night; there was also a spoken component to the show.
-The show was called Back on Solid Ground, and in it I retold my life story from about 2008 up to that point.
-It was interesting enough that someone in the audience asked if it was a true story or not.
+The show was called Back on Solid Ground, and in it I retold my life story from about 2008 up to 2011.
+It was interesting enough that someone in the audience asked if it was a true story (yes!).

 So, while I could lump this in with live performance, I think it’s a different beast altogether.
 With something like the Fringe Festival, most performers are putting on theatrical performances.

 10. Busking, Tips & Honorariums

-I’ve never made a killing with it, but it can be a lot of fun to do, and it’s also a good way to brush up on your set list if you need to.
+I’ve never made a killing with it, but it’s fun, and it’s also a good way to brush up on your set list if you need to.

 During the 2011 Calgary Fringe Festival, Anna and I performed in a café for tips (when we weren’t putting on the Back on Solid Ground production at night).

 11. Rehearsal Space Rental

 My roommate and I carefully picked out a home where we could not only live, but also set up an office and a home studio.

 But we also decided to rent out the studio as a rehearsal space for other bands.
 I think we basically broke even on advertising costs, so we only did it for a short time, but it was worth a try.

-12. Freelance Blogging
+12. Blogging & Staff Writing

 I’ll be talking more about the contract I landed later (see 14.
-Online Marketing), but suffice to say blogging was one of my ongoing duties in that working arrangement.
+Digital Marketing), but suffice it to say blogging was one of my ongoing duties in that working arrangement.

 Since 2015, I’ve also been a staff writer at Music Industry How To.